Skip to main content

 Why This Decides the Archetype

 PeerSense routes hotel PIP, multifamily renovation, and retail TI carve-outs exclusively to bridge lenders with documented carve-out facility experience.
-The archetype is small in number — most generic balance-sheet bridge funds will quote a single-LTV number against total project cost because their underwriting platform does not support draw-disbursement mechanics.
+The archetype is small in number.
+Most generic balance-sheet bridge funds will quote a single-LTV number against total project cost because their underwriting platform does not support draw-disbursement mechanics.
 The right archetype is essential.
 For the hotel-specific playbook, see the hotel PIP → CMBS strategy pillar or model your specific deal in the hotel PIP cost calculator.
 For the broader hotel financing context, see the hotel financing hub.

-Capital-stack archetypes · PeerSense capital advisory · Updated May 2026
+Capital-stack archetypes · PeerSense capital advisory · Updated July 2026

 As of